- What is Defamation? Nevada’s Definition of Defamation

 Additionally, the Nevada long-arm statute, NRS § 14.065, allows Nevada courts to hold jurisdiction over anyone as long as it is consistent with the constitutional standard.

-If you’re unclear of whether Nevada states have personal jurisdiction over an out-of-state defendant who maliciously attacked and defamed you online, we strongly recommend you consult an experienced defamation attorney.
+If you’re unclear of whether Nevada states have personal jurisdiction over an out-of-state defendant who maliciously attacked and defamed you online, we strongly recommend you consult an experienced internet defamation attorney.
 Working with a nationally recognized online defamation attorney will not only save you time, but hassle and hardship as well.

 So, now that we understand whether or not Nevada courts have personal jurisdiction over out-of-state defamation defendants, let’s take a look at which venue plaintiffs can bring their action in.